TynanSylvester/TyD/Readme.md

 ### Inheritance

-TyD supports inheritance relationships between records.
-This reduces the need to repeat the same data in many similar records.
+TyD supports inheritance between records.
+This reduces the need to repeat the same data in similar records.
 For example, if you have five types of goblin enemies, you can define a single `BaseGoblin` record holding common info on all goblins like character model, skin, size, speed, and attack types.
 You can then have five concrete goblin records inherit from `BaseGoblin`, only varying their color and damage.

-Inheritance is handled by the use of three _attributes_ which can be attached to table records.
-Attributes are defined after the name and before the value, with each attribute declaration beginning with an asterisk `*`.
-The attributes are `*handle`, `*source`, and `*abstract`.
+Inheritance is handled by the use of three _attributes_ which can be attached to records.
+Attributes are defined after the record name and before the value.
+Each attribute declaration begins with an asterisk `*`.

+The `*handle` attribute defines the record as having a given handle for the purposes of inheritance.
+It is followed by a string which defines the handle itself.
+The handle can contain the characters (a-zA-Z0-9_-).

+The `*source` attribute defines the record as inheriting data from the other record with the matching handle.
+It is followed by a string which defines the source's handle.

+The `*abstract` attribute indicates that the record is abstract, which means it's only meant to be used as a base for inheritance, and not meant to be interpreted as data by itself.
+This means your code should not actually instantiate it.
+This attribute declaration appears alone, without any value after.
+TyD itself doesn't use this information; it's there for your code to help ignore records that are only needed as inheritance parents.

+Records can only inherit from other records of the same type, with the exception of null records, which can participate in inheritance with any record.

+#### How inheritance resolves

+When a null inherits: The source's data overwrites it.

+When a string inherits: The source's data overwrites that of the heir.

+When a list inherits: The source's children are prepended to the heir's children.

+When a table inherits: For each child of the source, if heir has no record of the same name, the record is prepended to it.
+Otherwise, the heir's child record inherits from the source's child record normally.

+Inheriting from a null node has no effect in any case.

+#### Inheritance example

-An example of a record using inheritance:
+An example of inheritance:

     PlantType *handle BasePlant *abstract  # An abstract base plant type {
         height          10
         growthRate      25
+        allowedSoilTypes
+        [
+            RichSoil
+        ]
     }

     PlantType *source BasePlant            # A concrete plant type inheriting from BasePlant